WeiShaoD/neuroimage-menu/neuroimage-book/docs/source/GitHub/GitHub_menu.rst

 GitHub
 ======

-What is most to a chef, collboration, collboration and collboration
+What is most important to produce a cuisine? collboration, collboration and collboration

 So, What is GitHub?